Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids

 The colored noise $\boldsymbol{\xi}$ is Gaussian in nature with zero mean $\langle \xi_i(t) \rangle = 0$, and the spatial and temporal correlations

-The correlator $\mathcal{K}_{\lambda \tau}({\bf r}_1 - {\bf r}_2, t_1-t_2)$ is rotationally invariant and has spatial correlation length $\lambda$ and correlation time $\tau$.
-See section III in Supplementary Information for details of the noise.
-We refer to this model as Model B with colored noise.
-Starting from a disordered initial condition, equivalent to homogeneous system, $\phi (\boldsymbol{r},0) = \phi_0 + \mbox{small fluctuations}$, Eq.~(\ref{eq:5m}) is solved numerically as explained in section III of Supplementary Information.
+The correlator $\mathcal{K}_{\lambda \tau}({\bf r}_1 - {\bf r}_2, t_1-t_2)$ is rotationally invariant and has spatial correlation length $\lambda$ and correlation time $\tau$, {see section II-B in Supplementary Information for details of the noise}.
+We refer to this model as Model B with colored noise. {An estimation of the parameters $\lambda$ and $\tau$ in our experiments is included in section I-F of SI, along with other details.
+In simulations, we vary these parameters over a comparable range.} Starting from a disordered initial condition, equivalent to a homogeneous system, $\phi (\boldsymbol{r},0) = \phi_0 + \mbox{small fluctuations}$, Eq.~(\ref{eq:5m}) is solved numerically as explained in section {II-B} of the Supplementary Information.
 The results obtained are described below.
-Before presenting the results, note that our experiments the bacteria display chiral motion at the solid–liquid interface near the boundaries.
+Before presenting the results, note that in our experiments the bacteria display chiral motion at the solid–liquid interface near the boundaries.
 This chirality simply renormalizes the effective diffusivity of the colloids \cite{semwal2024macro, ma2022dynamical}. \\